rik11112/SalesforceShortcuts/README.md

 # SalesforceShortcuts
 A simple extension with working salesforce shortcuts.
+I noticed the shortcuts in salesforce don't always work, so I wrote this quick extension to get the most important ones working all the time.
+I might add more shortcuts in the future.

 ## How to install
 To install the extension, follow these steps: